-We all know that the budgeting process can be quite challenging and stressful for nonprofits.
-A budget will not only help you plan for the future, but it also helps to assess your current financial health.
-Organizations have to use various methods and strategies to determine how much revenue and expenses need to be collected and spent to achieve their short and long-term goals as well as to maintain their daily operations.
-But less than expected factor in the unexpected into these projections or when discussing long-term goals.
-One of these goals should be the continued financial stability of the organization and one way to achieve that is to implement a cash reserve policy.
+We all know the budgeting process can be quite challenging and stressful for nonprofits.
+A budget will not only help you plan for the future, but also help to assess your current financial health.
+Organizations need to use various methods and strategies to determine how much revenue and expenses need to be collected and spent in order to achieve their short- and long-term goals as well as to maintain their daily operations.
+But fewer organizations than expected factor the unexpected into these projections or when discussing long-term goals.
+One of these goals should be the continued financial stability of the organization, and one way to achieve this is to implement a cash reserve policy.

 The ultimate goal of a cash reserve policy is simple: set cash aside for a rainy day.
-In our personal lives, we maintain savings accounts that will help us during hardship or other unforeseen circumstances that will require us to spend unanticipated funds.
-Every nonprofit organization should use the same thought process, so they are covered in case of an unexpected financial shortfall.
-Situations can arise from a sudden roof replacement to less than anticipated program revenue to the decline or cessation of a long-term funding stream.
+In our personal lives, we maintain savings accounts that will help us during hardships or other unforeseen circumstances that will require us to spend unanticipated funds.
+Every nonprofit organization should use this same thought process, so they are covered in case of financial shortfalls.
 A cash reserve will ensure that at any given time sufficient funds are available to manage the day-to-day cash flow, maintain financial flexibility, and cover unanticipated expenditures.

 Many nonprofit organizations are aware of the importance of cash reserves, yet they have insufficient or even negative reserves.
-Under these circumstances, they are putting the organization at risk.
-A “healthy “cash reserve can positively impact an organization’s cash flow, encourage existing donors to continue their support, attract new donors and allow the organization to focus on its long-term financial stability as well as the preservation of promoting its mission and services.
+Under these circumstances, they put the organization at risk.
+A healthy cash reserve can positively impact an organization’s cash flow, encourage existing donors to continue their support, attract new donors and allow the organization to focus on its long-term financial stability as well as the preservation of promoting its mission and services.

 So what does this mean from a financial perspective?
 In accounting terms, it means that the nonprofit organization should budget for a net gain in any given year and accumulate as much unrestricted net assets as possible to enhance and expand current programs or provide a cushion to sustain the organization during tough times.
-Generally speaking, we recommend that a nonprofit organization should have a cash reserve that is equal to 6 months of the annual operating expense budget but depending on the organization other internal and external aspects may need to be factored in.
-Last but not least, we recommend to transfer the actual cash reserve funds into its own cash or savings account and implement a policy that allows the use of these resources only when the circumstances described above occur and only with board approval.
+Generally speaking, we recommend that a nonprofit organization should have a cash reserve that is equal to 6 months of the annual operating expense budget; however, depending on the organization, other internal and external aspects may need to be factored in.
+Last but not least, we recommend transferring the actual cash reserve fund into its own cash or savings account and implementing a policy that allows the use of these resources only under certain circumstances and with board approval.

-If you have questions about implementing a cash reserve policy or need assistance in preparing or reviewing your annual budget, please don’t hesitate to contact Halt, Buzas & Powell or give us a ring (703) 836–1350.
+If you have questions about implementing a cash reserve policy or need assistance in preparing or reviewing your annual budget, please don’t hesitate to contact Halt, Buzas & Powell or give us a call at (703) 836–1350.